Pain & Injury · 關

 Treatment

-Gentle needling, often with cupping or electro-acupuncture.
-Most patients deeply relax.
+Gentle needling, often alongside cupping or electro-acupuncture.
+Most people find they relax deeply.

 04